librick/blog/content/posts/love-letter-to-ose/index.md

 ![Tractor frame and winch](2021-09-ose-lifetrac-frame-and-winch.jpg "Aligning the central axle with the bearings required plenty of brute-force strength, using a winch to hold the weight")

 #### LifeTrac Wheels
-One of the tenants of Open Source Ecology is lifetime design.
+One of the tenets of Open Source Ecology is lifetime design.
 Metal wheels prevent the need for tire changes (albeit in exchange for a rougher ride).
 Marcin has a particular affinity for rebar.
 Rebar found its way into everything - tractor wheel spokes, the PowerCube frame, and even the FeF mailbox post.

 ![Tractor wheels with rebar spokes](2021-09-ose-lifetrac-with-wheels.jpg "LifeTrac tractor with welded steel wheels, rebar spokes, and a hydraulic drivetrain input")<br>
 ![Tractor drivetrain](2021-09-ose-lifetrac-hydraulic-interface.jpg "Profile of the LifeTrac wheel drivetrain and hydraulic motor")<br>